-Research Triangle Dental provides oral surgery services from a specialist you can trust.
-These services range from removal of third molars (wisdom teeth) to bone grafting to oral pathology.
+Research Triangle Dental in Durham provides oral surgery services from a specialist you can trust.
+These dental services range from removal of third molars (wisdom teeth) to bone grafting to oral pathology.

 By the age of 18, the average adult has 32 teeth; 16 teeth on the top and 16 teeth on the bottom.
 Each tooth in the mouth has a specific name and function.
 The teeth in the front of the mouth (incisors, canine, and bicuspid teeth) are ideal for grasping and biting food into smaller pieces.
 The back teeth (molar teeth) are used to grind food up into a consistency suitable for swallowing.The average mouth is made to hold only 28 teeth.
 It can be painful when 32 teeth try to fit in a mouth that holds only 28 teeth.
 These four other teeth are your third molars, also known as “wisdom teeth.”